Xiaoma7/Text-summarization/ReadMe.md

 ## Running LexRank

+Once we have our text files imported, we can go ahead and perform LexRanking.

 The LexRank algorithm essentially rank the sentences in the original text, giving a importance score to each.
 We can get a summary of the article by extracting the top few sentences with the highest rankings.